MelbourneDeveloper/CryptoCurrency.Net/README.md

 - Clone the repo and open the solution
 - Compile and run one of the unit tests

+Or...

+Install the NuGet and use the example code.

 ```cs
         public async Task GetBitcoinCashAddresses()
         {